-- The typeid call is quite slow.
-That seems due to the quality of the implementation.
+- The typeid call is relatively slow.
+That seems to be due to the quality of the implementation.

 - Exception handling

 - There are two strategies for dealing with exceptions.
 These are the code and the table strategy.
-The code strategy has to move and manage additional data structures for dealing with exceptions.
+The code strategy must move and manage additional data structures to deal with exceptions.
 The table strategy has the execution context in a table.

 - The code strategy has a size overhead for the stack and the runtime.
 The runtime overhead is about 6%.
 This overhead exists even without the throwing of an exception.

-- The table strategy has neither overhand in program size nor in runtime.
-(Remarks: That statements hold only if no exceptions was thrown.).
-The table strategy is more difficult to implement.
+- The table strategy has neither overhand in program size nor runtime.
+(Remarks: That statements hold only if no exceptions were thrown.).
+The table strategy is more challenging to implement.

 - You get for each template instantiation a new class template or function template.
 Therefore, the naive use of temples can cause code bloat.
 Modern C++ compilers can massively reduce the number of template instantiations.
-The usage of partial or full specialisation helps to reduce the template instantiations.
+The usage of partial or full specialization helps to reduce template instantiations.

-You can read the details, the exact number and few additionals topics directly in the report: TR18015.pdf.
+You can read the details, the exact number, and a few additional topics directly in the report: TR18015.pdf.

 Still not convinced?
-Here is a cite from MISRA C++:
+Here is a citation from MISRA C++:

-MISRA C++ (Motor Industry Software Reliability Association) formulates guidelines software in safety-critical systems.
-It was originally designed for the automotive industry and became the de facto standard in the aviation, military and medical sector.
+MISRA C++ (Motor Industry Software Reliability Association) formulates guidelines for software in safety-critical systems.
+Initially designed for the automotive industry, it became the de facto standard in the aviation, military, and medical sectors.
 The question is, what MISRA says about C++?

-MISRA emphasises why the importance of C++ in critical systems becomes more important.
+MISRA emphasizes why the importance of C++ in critical systems becomes more important.
 (1.1 The use of C++ in critical systems):

 - C++ gives good support for high-speed, low-level, input/output operations, which are essential to many embedded systems.

-- The increased complexity of applications make the use of a high-level language more appropriate than assembly language.
+- The increased complexity of applications makes the use of a high-level language more appropriate than assembly language.